Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Basically, pathology occurs for the following reasons:

-• abnormal development of a horseshoe-shaped kidney;
+• abnormal development of the kidney in the form of a horseshoe;

-• multicystosis (usually of the left kidney);
+• multicystic disease (usually the left kidney);

 • the presence of an additional vessel in the kidney;

-• incorrect discharge (location) of the ureter.
+• incorrect origin (location) of the ureter.

 If we talk about the specific causes of hydronephrosis, then it occurs as a result of: